 - Go to industry events and chat up producers and script execs and other working writers you meet there

 - Get a play on and make sure it gets some great reviews

 - Again, make a short film that goes viral on YouTube - enough likes and views is impressive

 - Finally, and this is absolutely key, connect with people who can recommend you to the reputable agents they know.

 It can seem like a slow old process sometimes, but keep going.
 It all builds, and with enough heat behind you agents will come knocking - which is the absolute best time to hire an agent.

 Getting into this industry can be a battle.
 But that's because it's worth it.

-I've been writing and editing in British TV for twenty years now, and it's never been less than a fantastic, fiercely engaging, massively enjoyable journey.
+It's never less than a fantastic, fiercely engaging, massively enjoyable journey.

 When you're a professional writer you commit with your heart and soul.
 You're daydreaming for a living, creating worlds.
 About how many jobs can you truly say that?